esa/pypogs/README.rst

 in the repository for full licensing details.

 Performance will vary.
-Our testing shows approximately 1 arcsecond RMS tracking of stars and MEO/GEO satellites, with 4 arcsecond RMS tracking of LEO satellites.
+Our testing shows approximately 1 arcsecond RMS tracking of stars and MEO/GEO satellites, with 4 arcseconds RMS tracking of LEO satellites.
 With this performance you can launch the received signal into a 50µm and 150µm core diameter multimode fibre respectively with the proposed FPA.
 We require no modifications to the telescope nor a fine steering mirror for these results; pypogs will enable the lowest cost high-performance optical ground stations yet.

-An article describing the system was presented at IEEE ICSOS in 2019, the paper is `available here <https://ieeexplore.ieee.org/abstract/document/8978992>`_.
+An article describing the system was presented at IEEE ICSOS in 2019; the paper is `available here <https://ieeexplore.ieee.org/abstract/document/8978992>`_.
 The GitHub respository includes a preprint.
 If you find pypogs useful in your work, please cite: